 The prizes are awarded by a scientific jury, consisting of three professorial members of UZH, representing the three scientific areas, and a representative each from Fonds zur Förderung des akademischen Nachwuchses and the Division of Research Development at UZH.

 The nomination follows a two-stage process:

 Stage 1: All professors are invited to propose one qualified junior researcher to their respective faculty.
 Applications can be submitted to the respective dean's office until 1 November 2021.

 The documents can be submitted in either German or English.

 Depending on the faculty, professors are asked to send the nomination documents per Email to the following persons:

 Stage 2: Thereafter, each faculty nominates 1-2 candidates to the Graduate Campus.
 In the case of two nominations, at least one has to be a female nominee.
 The nomination documents should include a supporting statement of the Dean of the respective faculty.

-Based on the application documents, the jury will invite the selected nominees to briefly present their projects in February/March 2021.
+Based on the application documents, the jury will invite the selected nominees to briefly present their projects in March 2022.
 Afterwards the jury will decide on the award winners who will be awarded at the Annual Event of the Graduate Campus.